pnp/sp-dev-fx-webparts/samples/react-Caml2Table/README.md

 | ------- | ---------------- | --------------- |
 | 1.0     | November 26, 2022 | Initial release |

 ## Prerequisites

-## Prerequisites

 This is a tool designed to help people who already know CAML to get going faster, not to help you build queries.

-I highly recommend checking out [the docs](https://learn.microsoft.com/en-us/sharepoint/dev/schema/collaborative-application-markup-language-caml-schemas) for more info
+I highly recommend checking out [the docs](https://learn.microsoft.com/sharepoint/dev/schema/collaborative-application-markup-language-caml-schemas) for more info

 ## Minimal path to awesome

-* Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-Caml2Table) then unzip it)
+* Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-caml2table) then unzip it)
-* From your command line, change your current directory to the directory containing this sample (`react-Caml2Table`, located under `samples`)
+* From your command line, change your current directory to the directory containing this sample (`react-caml2table`, located under `samples`)
 * in the command line run:
   * `npm install`
   * `gulp serve`